chrisemerson/adventOfCode/README.md

 ----

 I'm going to attempt the 2016 challenges in Clojure, a language I know a very small amount of but really like and would like to get better at.
-I suspect you will need to have Leiningen installed [http://leiningen.org/] if you want to run them yourself.
+You will need to have Leiningen installed [http://leiningen.org/] if you want to run them yourself.

+To run the clojure code for a particluar day, change to the `2016` directory and run

+    $ lein run d ...args

+...substituting the day number for d.
+For example, day 1 takes the input as a file name with the instructions:

+    $ lein run 1 "resources/day1"